sagemath/sagewiki_to_gh-2022-10-10/days32/wishlist.md

 = Sage Days 32 High Priority Wishlist =

-'''This is being moved to TRAC, since nobody can edit the wiki.'''
+'''This is being moved to TRAC, since nobody can edit the wiki.
+Please do not edit this page.'''

 == Super-duper High Priority ==
  * [[http://trac.sagemath.org/sage_trac/ticket/8254|#8254]] [[http://trac.sagemath.org/sage_trac/ticket/11040|#11040]] [[http://trac.sagemath.org/sage_trac/ticket/11043|#11043]] faster startup time;  see also [[https://github.com/jasongrout/sage-forker|the Sage forker]], and see [[http://artificialcode.blogspot.com/2009/04/short-circuiting-python-module-lookup.html|this article]]